Hazing Abuse Lawsuits

 Duty of Care: Plaintiffs argue that national fraternities and sororities have a duty of care to their members, including pledges, to provide a safe environment.
 This includes implementing and enforcing comprehensive anti-hazing policies.

 Failure to Supervise: The lawsuits often claim that national organizations failed to adequately supervise their local chapters, allowing a culture of hazing to flourish.
-This can include not providing enough training on anti-hazing policies, failing to monitor compliance, or not taking disciplinary action against chapters known to engage in hazing.
+This can include failing to provide sufficient training on anti-hazing policies, failing to monitor compliance, or not taking disciplinary action against chapters known to engage in hazing.

 Failure to Enforce Anti-Hazing Policies: Even if a national organization has anti-hazing policies in place, plaintiffs may argue that these policies were not effectively enforced, leading to an environment where hazing practices could continue unabated.
 Expectations need to be crystal clear.